 1.1 Scope and Objectives

 This review article focuses on the intersection of smart technologies and sustainable development within the global floriculture sector.
-The primary objectives are threefold: first, to systematically survey and synthesise current scientific evidence on the application of smart technologies—including IoT, AI, ML, remote sensing, and digital twins—in floriculture production, supply chain management, and environmental monitoring; second, to evaluate the contribution of controlled environment agriculture, biotechnology, and sustainable agronomic practices in enhancing the environmental and economic sustainability of the floriculture sector; and third, to identify prevailing challenges, knowledge gaps, and future research priorities that must be addressed to advance smart floriculture as an authentic driver of sustainable development.
+The primary objectives are threefold: first, to systematically survey and synthesize current scientific evidence on the application of smart technologies—including the Internet of Things (IoT), artificial intelligence (AI), machine learning (ML) , remote sensing, and digital twins—in floriculture production, supply chain management, and environmental monitoring; second, to evaluate the contribution of controlled environment agriculture, biotechnology, and sustainable agronomic practices in enhancing the environmental and economic sustainability of the floriculture sector; and third, to identify prevailing challenges, knowledge gaps, and future research priorities that must be addressed to advance smart floriculture as an authentic driver of sustainable development.
 The review encompasses literature from 2005 to 2026, with additional consideration of seminal classic works where contextually appropriate.
 The scope is global in orientation but pays particular attention to major floriculture-producing and consuming regions including Europe, sub-Saharan Africa, South Asia, and Latin America.
-This article does not seek to provide a meta-analytic synthesis of quantitative outcomes, given the heterogeneity of available studies, but rather to offer an integrative conceptual and empirical overview of the current state of knowledge and practice across the smart floriculture landscape.
+This article does not seek to provide a meta-analytic synthesis of quantitative outcomes, given the heterogeneity of available studies.
+Rather, it aims to offer an integrative conceptual and empirical overview of the current state of knowledge and practice across the smart floriculture landscape.

 2. Methods for Literature Selection